Harryki/Double-Click-to-copy-Chrom-extension/README.md

-# hitomi
+# DB2CP

-turn off your hitomi
+Double click to copy it to your clipboard